jbemmel/srl-salt-minion-agent/README.md

 # srl-salt-minion-agent
 A sample Salt minion created using the NDK Dev Environment

-## How to build an agent based on the NDK Dev Environment
+## How to build an agent based on the NDK Dev Environment in ❼ easy steps

 See also [this demo agent](https://github.com/jbemmel/srl-salt-minion-agent/tree/greeter-app-go)